 Both Mental Health and School Counseling students have the option to complete a masters' thesis research project.
 Students who are interested in pursuing doctoral studies are strongly encouraged to apply for the master's thesis option.
 Students are eligible to apply during the Fall semester of their first year.
 If selected to participate in the thesis option, students must work with faculty members on existing (e.g., secondary analyses of public datasets) or ongoing IRB approved projects.
 Without exception, thesis projects must be data-based empirical projects (experimental, associational or descriptive).
-The thesis project must be prepared according to the thesis format set forth by the graduate school (http://grad.uc.edu/student-life/etd/formatting.html) and in conformance to the latest edition of the American Psychological Association Publication Manual.
+The thesis project must be prepared according to the thesis format set forth by the graduate school and in conformance to the latest edition of the American Psychological Association Publication Manual.